ErkyIron/BC-Auctions-Test-Task/README.md

 You will need to open the power shell in administration mode and run the script CreateDockerW1.ps1 to be ablle to create new container.

+To be able to install the app into the Docker you need to reproduce next steps:
+0. Optional.
+Download symbols from BC.
+Compile the app.
+1. Take the app file and place it in some location (folder).
+2. Run the powershell script (with adjustments to your container name, file path, etc.) to install app to the BC.
+Poser shell script named InstallAppsToDocker.ps1 and located in scripts folder.

 # App "API Auctions Info" facilities
 The "API Auctions Info" app provides integration with an external Auctions Information API for Microsoft Dynamics 365 Business Central (version 26.0).
 Its main facilities include: